KDE/digikam-doc/color_management/working_space.rst

 .. tip::

-    Mathematically speaking, for a power transform you normalize the RGB numbers and raise the resulting numbers to an appropriate power depending on the respective gammas of the starting and ending color space, then renormalize the results to a new set of RGB numbers. `Lcms <https://www.littlecms.com/>`_ does this for you when there is a need to convert from one color space to another in your workflow.
+    Mathematically speaking, for a power transform you normalize the RGB numbers and raise the resulting numbers to an appropriate power depending on the respective gammas of the starting and ending color space, then re-normalize the results to a new set of RGB numbers. `Lcms <https://www.littlecms.com/>`_ does this for you when there is a need to convert from one color space to another in your workflow.

 One practical consequence of the gamma of a working space is that the higher the gamma, the more tones are available for editing in the shadows, with consequently fewer tones available in the highlights.
 So theoretically, if you are working on a very dark-toned (low key) image you might want a working space with a higher gamma.
 And if you are working on a high key image, say a picture taken in full noon sunlight of a wedding dress with snow as a backdrop, you might want to choose a working space with a lower gamma, so you have more available tonal gradations in the highlights.
 But in the real world of real image editing, almost everyone uses working spaces with either gamma 1.8 or 2.2.